 On a personal note, it’s a good thing that LinkedIn is doing this, as some young people often tend to treat professional social media networks like Facebook.

-This effort to attract students and fresh graduates is definitely paying dividends, as there’re about 39 million student profiles on LinkedIn now, and this number increases every day.
+This effort to attract students and fresh graduates is definitely paying dividends, as they’re about 39 million student profiles on LinkedIn now, and this number increases every day.

 So, to tie this back to recruiting, social media has a lot of passive candidates, many of them being students, which are basically little nuggets of gold for recruiters.
 So you should definitely do some “digging” to find them.